gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 Now, let's retrieve _protected_ data.
 The process is similar to fetching public data, but this time, we'll use the [onLoadProtectedData](../reference/routing/appRouter.md#load-protected-data) handler of the `AppRouter` component instead.

-!!!info
-The following example uses a remote module, but the same could be developed in a host application or a local module.
+Again, the following examples uses a remote module, but the same could be done in a host application or a local module.
-!!!

 ### Add an endpoint